liyanasaleem2003/BiteBot/PROJECTS2024_README.md

 ## Branch Structure

-- `new_main`: Contains the merged codebase from both sources with the latest features
-- `gitlab_main`: Mirror of the main branch from the original gitlab repository
-- `github_main`: Mirror of the main branch from the github repository
+- `main`: The primary branch containing the latest version of the codebase

 ## About BiteBot